Racial and Social Justice Initiatives

 Social Action & Pro Bono

-- We are supporting racial and social justice initiatives through V&E’s pro bono program, including as a member of the newly formed Law Firm Antiracism Alliance (LFAA) to leverage resources to support racial equity in the law.
+- We are supporting racial and social justice initiatives through V&E’s pro bono program, including as a charter member of the newly formed Law Firm Antiracism Alliance (LFAA) to leverage resources to support racial equity in the law.
 We encourage all of our lawyers and staff to remain actively involved in pro bono matters and community activities supporting justice initiatives.

 - V&E donated $100,000 to support the work of organizations addressing racial injustice, structural inequity, and economic disparity in the U.S. – The Bail Project, Equal Justice Initiative, and the National Bar Association.